What to Do if Homeowners Insurance Company Is Stalling

 Contact Your State Insurance Department

-If the issue remains unresolved, contact your state's insurance department.
-You can file a complaint against the insurance company with this department, and they can offer assistance or intervene on your behalf.
+If the issue remains unresolved, contact your state's insurance department and file a complaint against the insurance company.
+The department will look into your case and help you get it resolved.

 6. 6